God of Abraham prayer

 God of Abraham (Yiddish: גאָט פֿון אַבֿרהם, pronounced Got fun Avrohom, Got fin Avruhom) is a Jewish prayer in Yiddish, recited by women and girls in many Jewish communities at the conclusion of the Sabbath, marking its conclusion (while the males are in the synagogue praying Maariv).
 In some Hasidic sects it is also recited by males before the Havdalah, (Havdole) service.
 It is erroneously attributed to Levi Yitzchok of Berditchev; it is found in old prayer books from before his time.
 It is the most common Yiddish prayer.

+Its name is commonly used as a title for the traditional Yiddish folk song Zol Nokh Zayn Shabbos, which lyricizes a delay in the recitation of the prayer to extend the Sabbath.

 Text

 The most common version reads as follows: